A decant dark chocolate ganache truffle rolled in crunchy toffee bits.

 Dark Chocolate

-This truffle is mostly chocolate, a ganache filling and then chocolate coating.
-I most often use Ghirardelli Bittersweet 60% Cacao Chips.
-The less sugary chocolate provides a nice contrast to the sweetness of the toffee.
+The quality of the chocolate used greatly impacts the flavor of this mocha dip cookie.
+I like Ghiradelli Bittersweet 60% Cacao Chips.
+The less sugary chocolate provides a nice contrast to the sweetness of the cookie.

 Toffee Bits